 I studied biology at the University of Warsaw (1998-2004) and obtained an MSc in Integrative Bioscience from the Department of Zoology, University of Oxford, in 2003.
 I studied for a DPhil (PhD) on inbreeding and inbreeding avoidance as Christopher Welch Scholar at the EGI, Department of Zoology, University of Oxford (supervisor: Prof. Ben Sheldon; degree completed in 2008).
 I was a Magdalen College Research Fellow by Examination (JRF) from 2007 to 2011 (University of Oxford), and carried on with a Marie Curie Fellowship to study Mediterranean blue tit population genomics with Dr Anne Charmantier in CEFE CNRS in Montpellier (France) until 2015.
 In October 2015, I was appointed Associate Professor at the Centre of New Technologies, University of Warsaw (Poland).

-I am currently heading the Wild Urban Evolution & Ecology Lab (Centre of New Technologies, University of Warsaw), where we have set-up a long-term study of great tits in a gradient of urbanisation in the city of Warsaw.
+I am currently head of the Wild Urban Evolution & Ecology Lab (Institute of Evolutionary Biology, Faculty of Biology, University of Warsaw), and have initiated a long-term study of great tits in a gradient of urbanisation in the city of Warsaw.